Master of Science

 Mission and Program Student Learning Outcomes

-The mission of the Graduate Nursing Program is devoted to educating nursing leaders and scholars committed to advancing the global healthcare needs of diverse and underserved populations through teaching, scholarship, and service.
+The mission of the Graduate Nursing Program is devoted to educating nursing leaders and scholars committed to advancing the global healthcare needs of diverse and undeserved populations through teaching, scholarship, and service.

-1. Synthesize theoretical and empirical knowledge from nursing and other disciplines and evaluate this knowledge for use in guiding nursing research and advance practice.
+1. Evaluate theoretical and empirical knowledge from nursing and other disciplines and knowledge for use in guiding nursing research, nursing pedagogy, and advanced nursing practice.

-2. Generate new practice approaches based on the integration of research, theory, and practice knowledge.
+2. Generate new teaching and practice approaches based on the integration of research, theory, and practice knowledge.

-4. Analyze implication of ethical and legal issues affecting advanced practice nursing and health care delivery in rural settings.
+4. Analyze implication of ethical and legal issues affecting health care delivery, education, and research.

-5. Analyze organizational structure, functions, and resources to improve the delivery of Health Care.
+5. Analyze the effect of organizational structure, functions, and resources on the development and delivery of quality health care and educational programs.

-6. Communicate effectively in a scholarly manner using oral, written, and information technology in a variety of settings.
+6. Communicate effectively in a scholarly manner using oral communication, written, and information technology in a variety of settings.

-9. Employ best available evidence to continuously improve quality of advance practice.
+9. Utilize the best available evidence to continuously improve the quality of nursing education and practice.

 10. Participate in professional organizations and activities that influence advanced practice nursing and/or health outcomes.